 In May 2002, we raised \$10,092,000 through a private placement of 2,523,000 shares of common stock in conjunction with the listing of our common stock on the Alternative Investment Market of the London Stock Exchange.
 Total proceeds of \$9,022,000 were received, net of \$1,070,000 of transaction costs.
-The 2,523,000 shares of our common stock, which represent 4.9% of our issued common stock, were issued at \$4.00 per share.
-Each share has an attached warrant exercisable at any time prior to November 30, 2003 with an exercise price of \$4.00 per share.
+The 2,523,000 shares of our common stock, which represent 4.6% of our issued common stock, were issued at \$4.00 per share.
+Each share had an attached warrant exercisable at any time prior to November 30, 2003 with an exercise price of \$4.00 per share.
 These funds were sufficient to progress the clinical development program that Novogen had commenced prior to licensing phenoxodiol to us and to commence new clinical trials.
-In June 2003, 9,000 warrants were exercised and in November 2003, an aggregate of 1,159,000 warrants were exercised.
-At present, a total of 1,168,000 warrants have been exercised.
+In June 2003, 9,000 warrants were exercised and in November 2003, the remaining 2,514,000 warrants were exercised.

-Based on our current plans, we believe that with the net proceeds of this offering, we will have sufficient funds to complete the current Phase Ib/IIa and Phase II clinical trial program, commence

-Phase II clinical trials of phenoxodiol as a monotherapy in early stage cancer, and to commence Phase II clinical trials of phenoxodiol in combinational therapy with other anti-cancer drugs for late stage chemo-resistant tumors.
+Based on our current plans, we believe that with the net proceeds of this offering, we will have sufficient funds to complete the current Phase Ib/IIa and Phase II clinical trial program, commence Phase II clinical trials of phenoxodiol as a monotherapy in early stage cancer, and to commence Phase II clinical trials of phenoxodiol in combinational therapy with other anti-cancer drugs for late stage chemoresistant tumors.
 We believe we will have sufficient cash resources to fund our operations at least through the end of the fiscal year.
 Our ongoing operations through the conduct of the clinical trial program will continue to consume cash resources without generating revenues.